SIMONDSKNIGHT/simondsknight.github.io/_projects/mdiss.md

 - Achieved **80% grade** for the project.
 - Demonstrated feasibility of targeted hallucination induction via poisoned training data.
+- Detailed Post-mortem analysis of technical and structure of tests and models, with keen analysis of points of improvement for future work.
 - Extended understanding of data poisoning threats to very large language models.